micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/create_custom_transports/index.md

 }
 ```
 This function should read data to the custom transport.
 It must fill `source_endpoint` members with data source.
-It returns the number of Bytes read.
+It returns the number of bytes read.
 It should set `transport_rc` indicating the result of the operation.

 * **Stream-oriented mode:** The function should retrieve up to `length` Bytes from transport